 Skunks may be no bigger than a cat, but the very presence of one can send the toughest person running away.
 No one wants to get in a feud with a skunk.
-But Skedaddle wants people to learn more about these nocturnal creatures and why professional humane wildlife prevention in Houston is important when dealing with them.
+But Skedaddle wants people to learn more about these nocturnal creatures and why professional humane wildlife prevention in Oshawa is important when dealing with them.
 Here are some of the most common questions about skunks.

 Why Do Skunks Spray?